AntonioAlegriaH/30-day-map/README.md

 ------------------------------------------------------------------------

-# 2022 30 Day Map Challenge
+# 2022

 ![](resources/2022_30map-challenge.png "banner")

 #

-**CODE** **REPOSITORY** of all personal contributions to the challenge.
+CODE REPOSITORY for all personal contributions to the challenge.

-Be careful when running my scripts, most of them were made in less than 24 hrs.
+Please exercise caution when running my scripts; most of them were made in less than 24 hours.
 Questions, criticism, and opinions are more than welcome. :mate:

 ## Day one: Points